Back to Insights

 1. Pricing and Costs: This category included requests for transparent pricing in order to improve the competitiveness of their logistics operations.

-When retailers outsource B2B solutions, they need a partner that can easily manage inventory and maintain compliance across channels.
+When retailers outsource B2B distribution, they need a partner that can easily manage inventory and maintain compliance across channels.
 And they need solutions backed by easy-to-use technology integrations that can provide real-time insights into inventories across channels.
 These partners must also be able to onboard new retailers quickly and manage complex returns operations, all while maintaining high operational standards.
 This is extremely tough to do without deep expertise, and the risk of not meeting vendor requirements can lead to lost sales, penalty fees, and deactivation on new sales channels, effectively eliminating the key benefits of expanding channels.

-Ultimately, retailers can maximize the odds of B2B success by working with an experienced 3PL operator leveraging best-in-class technology.
-This allows them to focus on core competencies, while reducing the risks associated with adding or expanding B2B channels.
+Ultimately, retailers can maximize the odds of multichannel success by working with an experienced 3PL operator leveraging best-in-class technology.
+This allows them to focus on core competencies, while reducing the risks associated with adding or expanding channels.
 The result: faster growth as brands connect with and win new customers in new ways.

 Follow Radial on LinkedInFacebook and Twitter.